eclipse/mosaic.website/content/docs/extending_mosaic/omnetpp_details.md

 applications have to be simulated.

-Upon `MOVE_NODE` command, which contains the affected node id and new position to be updated, the node is moved via the `VSimRTIMobility` module.
+Upon `MOVE_NODE` command, which contains the affected node id and new position to be updated, the node is moved via the `MosaicMobility` module.

 At last the `REMOVE_NODE` command indicates that a node leaves the simulation.
 On this event, the according node is deleted and unregistered from managed modules.

-The **CommunicationManagement** controls the sending and receiving of V2X messages.
+The **CommunicationManagement** controls the configuration of the Radio during runtime as well as the sending and receiving of V2X messages.

 The `SEND_V2X_MESSAGE` command initiates the sending process.
 It contains the sender node id and the transport protocol.
-Thus the Eclipse MOSAIC ScenarioManager can select the according Eclipse MOSAIC app at the according node.
+Thus the MosaicScenarioManager can select the according Eclipse MOSAIC app at the according node.

-When a message from another node successfully arrives at the application layer the Eclipse MOSAIC ScenarioManager is notified by the according node.
-Then, it sets up a `RECV_V2X_MESSAGE` which is sent back to Eclipse MOSAIC via the Eclipse MOSAIC EventScheduler.
-This intermediate step is introduced, since the Eclipse MOSAIC EventScheduler is the only instance, which is connected to Eclipse MOSAIC and which knows when it is safe to receive and send interactions.
+When a message from another node successfully arrives at the ProxyApplication, the MosaicScenarioManager is notified by the according node.
+Then, it sets up a `RECV_V2X_MESSAGE` which is sent back to Eclipse MOSAIC via the MosaicEventScheduler.
+This intermediate step is introduced, since the MosaicEventScheduler is the only instance, which is connected to Eclipse MOSAIC and which knows when it is safe to receive and send interactions.

 ### Simulator Coupling